Winston-Lin/dziganto.github.io/_posts/2017-5-12-EMR-From-Scratch.md

     2. user1 password2
     3. user2 password3
 ```
-*Note 1: Usernames, Passwords, and Groups can be setup in shiro.ini file.*
+*Note 1: usernames, passwords, and groups can be setup in shiro.ini file.*
-*Note 2: Note permissions (owners, writers, readeres) can be set within note by clicking lock icon towards top right.*
+*Note 2: note permissions (owners, writers, readers) can be set within note by clicking lock icon towards top right.*